|19th December |

 Mediawatch spokesman John Beyer said: The obscene language in this programme is appalling by any standard.
 It shows a disregard of public concern that is completely unacceptable from a public service broadcaster.

-readers to sign our Stop Swearing on TV online petition to the Prime Minister and we call again on the regulator, Ofcom, to rewrite the terms of its Broadcasting Code so that offensive language of this sort and intensity
+readers to sign our Stop Swearing on TV online petition to the Prime Minister and we call again on the regulator, Ofcom, to rewrite the terms of its Broadcasting Code so that offensive language of this sort and intensity attracts substantial

 Tesco and Asda were 'condemned' for selling a string of books and CDs with the F-word in their titles.